Business development and commercialisation

-Business Development and Commercialisation activities help facilitate co-investment from public and commercial partners that bring new ideas, expertise and/or make financial contributions to investments that are beneficial to the Australian grains industry.
-Learn more about these activities and outcomes with these examples .
+Our Business Development (BD) and Commercialisation activities help facilitate co-investment from public and commercial partners that bring new ideas, expertise and/or make financial contributions to investments.
+Learn more about BD and commercialisation activities and outcomes via our examples .

-GRDC protects the interests of Australian growers by securing Intellectual Property through patents, plant breeder’s rights or other legal arrangements.
+We protect the interests of Australian growers by securing IP through patents, plant breeder’s rights or other legal arrangements.
 In many cases, protected IP can be licensed to industry for further development or deployment.
-Find out more.
+Learn more about IP and Licensing.

-Usually, the GRDC is only one of a number of public and/or private investors in the development of new technology.
-Investment partnerships are desirable and necessary not only from a financial viewpoint, reducing the risk to the GRDC.
+Usually, GRDC is only one of a few public and/or private investors in the development of new technology.
+Investment partnerships are desirable and necessary, not only from a financial viewpoint, as it reduces our risk.

-In addition, the Business Development team undertakes a number of activities including:
+In addition, the Business Development team undertake numerous activities including:

-Please contact us on firstname.lastname@example.org to discuss existing or new opportunities.
+You can contact firstname.lastname@example.org to discuss existing or new opportunities.

 The technology and safflower materials for the production of SHO safflower have been licensed to Go Resources, an Australian clean technology company specialising in renewable and biodegradable raw materials for industrial and oleochemical markets.

-The SHO safflower was recently featured on the ABC Landline program.
+The SHO safflower was featured on the ABC's Landline program.